Tutorial: Creating an Amazon Rekognition Lambda Application - AWS Toolkit for Visual Studio

 Create a Visual Studio .NET Core Lambda Image Rekognition Project

-1. Open Visual Studio, and on the File menu, choose New, Project.
+1. From Visual Studio expand the File menu, expand New, then choose Project.

-In the New Project dialog box, ensure that the Language, Platform, and Project type drop-down boxes are set to "All ..." and type aws lambda in the Search field.
+2. In the New Project dialog box, ensure that the Language, Platform, and Project type drop-down boxes are set to "All ..." and enter aws lambda in the Search field.

-3. Select the AWS Lambda Project with Tests (.NET Core - C#) template.
+3. Select the AWS Lambda with Tests (.NET Core - C#) template.

 This blueprint provides code for listening to Amazon S3 events and uses Amazon Rekognition to detect labels and add them to the S3 object as tags.

 The class has two constructors.
 The first is a default constructor that is used when Lambda invokes your function.
-This constructor creates the S3 and Rekognition service clients, and gets the AWS credentials for these clients from the IAM role you assign to the function when you deploy it.
+This constructor creates the Amazon S3 and Amazon Rekognition service clients.
+The constructor also retrieves the AWS credentials for these clients from the IAM role you assign to the function when you deploy it.
 The AWS Region for the clients is set to the region your Lambda function is running in.
-In this blueprint, you only want to add tags to the S3 object if the Rekognition service has a minimum level of confidence about the label.
+In this blueprint, you only want to add tags to the Amazon S3 object if the Amazon Rekognition service has a minimum level of confidence about the label.
 This constructor checks the environment variable MinConfidence to determine the acceptable confidence level.
 You can set this environment variable when you deploy the Lambda function.

 public Function() { this.S3Client = new AmazonS3Client(); this.RekognitionClient = new AmazonRekognitionClient(); var environmentMinConfidence = System.Environment.GetEnvironmentVariable(MIN_CONFIDENCE_ENVIRONMENT_VARIABLE_NAME); if(!string.IsNullOrWhiteSpace(environmentMinConfidence)) { float value; if(float.TryParse(environmentMinConfidence, out value)) { this.MinConfidence = value; Console.WriteLine($"Setting minimum confidence to {this.MinConfidence}"); } else { Console.WriteLine($"Failed to parse value {environmentMinConfidence} for minimum confidence.
 Reverting back to default of {this.MinConfidence}"); } } else { Console.WriteLine($"Using default minimum confidence of {this.MinConfidence}"); } }

-You can use the second constructor for testing.
-The test project configures its own S3 and Rekognition clients and passes them in.
+The following example demonstrates how the second constructor can be utilized for testing.
+The test project configures its own S3 and Rekognition clients and passes them in:

 public Function(IAmazonS3 s3Client, IAmazonRekognition rekognitionClient, float minConfidence) { this.S3Client = s3Client; this.RekognitionClient = rekognitionClient; this.MinConfidence = minConfidence; }